 Here at INcompassing Education, we believe that building positive school culture and school climate largely depends on the quality of relationships.
 It requires consistency and commitment from administrators, teachers, and students.
 Through professional development and educational consulting, we can help struggling schools turn things around.

-School climate are shared norms that draw students and teachers to love the school and make them want to be part of it.
-It refers to the school’s effect on students, including diversity, teaching practices, and the relationship among administrators, teachers, parents and students.
+- School climates are shared perceptions of norms that draw students and teachers to love the school and make them want to be part of it.
+It refers to the school’s effect on students, including diversity, teaching practices, and the relationship among administrators, teachers, parents, and students.

-School culture refers to how the school and teachers work together and the set of values, beliefs, and assumptions they share.
-A positive school culture and climate improve students’ ability to learn.
+- School culture refers to how the school and teachers work together and the set of values, beliefs, and assumptions they share.
+Positive school culture and climate improve students’ ability to learn.

 There is a distinction between the two, with school culture being viewed from an anthropological perspective and school climate being seen from a psychological standpoint.
 Culture is comprised of the values and norms of the school while climate is viewed as behavior.

 Schools that promote high academic standards, leadership, and cooperation provide a climate conducive to student achievement and success.
 In a positive school culture, a caring atmosphere exists, and teachers have a sense of responsibility for student learning.
 Administrators and staff believe in their ability to achieve their goals.

 On the other hand, unhealthy schools have teachers who are unhappy with their jobs.
 Both teachers and students are not academically motivated, causing poor academic achievement.
 Schools with a toxic culture don’t have a clear sense of purpose, blame students for poor achievement, and have norms that reinforce inaction.
 In addition, it discourages collaboration and often has hostile relations among staff.